 Chinese New Year is very different from the New Year that the whole world celebrates on 1st of the January every year.
 The Chinese new year is celebrated according to the moon, for this purpose, it is also known as a Lunar new year in many different countries where China population is in numbers, or these countries has a relationship with China, for example, Korea and Japan.
 Chinese New Year date cannot be correctly known in advance as it totally depends on the new moon for that reason it cannot be accurately defined but a prediction is made accordingly through traditional Chinese calendar, and it stands true on the day.
 It is also regarded as one of the mass events that happen in the world because a lot of people migrate to China or to China community in many different countries for this event.

 The traditional Chinese calendar is very different from the Gregorian calendar that is commonly used throughout the world.
 The main difference is that the traditional Chinese calendar is dependent on the moon.
-New moon for the winter this year will appear between 21st January and 20th February and 5th February is predicted to be the first New Year day.
+New moon for the winter this year will appear between 25th January is predicted to be the first New Year day.

 The most noticeable part of the Chinese New year is the New Year’s celebrations of Chinese.
 Celebrations begin a week or a month before the actual New Year day.
 Chinese New Year celebrations are associated with myths and various customs they regard these celebrations as to honor the deities and ancestors.
 Evening preceding the day of the New Year is regarded as an occasion for the Chinese families where different families from various cities and countries visit each other for the annual dinner, in this way they exchange many different meals and enjoys the union.
 Another custom that Chinese follows before the New Year day is that they decorate their windows and doors with red paper cuts and couplets in many different themes like wealth, longevity, etc. They also firecrackers and give money in red envelopes to the junior family members.

 Want to skip ahead to a particular section?